 Once the manuscript has been accepted for publication by both reviewers, it will be prepared for publication.
-Accepted manuscripts will be edited in accordance with the “1914-1918-online” author guidelines and proofread by a native speaker.
+Accepted manuscripts will be edited in accordance with the “1914-1918-online” author guidelines and proofread by a native English speaker.
 In the final step, the author will receive PDF proofs for approval and publication release.
 The final online version will include cross-reference links both to other articles in the encyclopedia and to external internet resources.
 When appropriate, multimedia content will also be included.
 The Bavarian State Library (BSB) indexes the articles and assigns non-ambiguous personal identifiers.
-This standardised indexing will provide increased visibility of the encyclopedia in search engines.
+This standardised indexing provides increased visibility of the encyclopedia in search engines.

 Upon recommendation of the editorial board, the author may be asked to revise his or her article for a later edition.
 If the author is not prepared or able to do so, or if he or she does not submit the revised text in a timely manner, the editorial board has the option to engage another author.
 This author will then write a new article, not based on the original author’s text.

-Each article of “1914-1918-online” is a self-contained publication and its author receives full recognition.
+Each “1914-1918-online” article is a self-contained publication and its author receives full recognition.
 All articles receive a distinct URL address as well as a Digital Object Identifier (DOI) and are fully citable as scholarly publications.
 The Bavarian State Library guarantees the long-term, error-free storage of the digital information of the encyclopedia.